Srinivaskoruprolu007/BooksBuy/README.md

 ## License

 This repository currently has no license file.
 Add one if you plan to share or publish this project.

----

-If you'd like, I can also:
-- add a `.env.example` file
-- add a one-line CI/deploy workflow for Vercel/GitHub Actions
-- add npm run scripts for formatting/tests if you want them

-Tell me what you'd like next.